+86 1510-529-7925 [email protected]

 With back button focusing, you use a button on the back of your camera to engage the auto-focus system and you use the front shutter button to take the shot.
 So the two systems are separate.

-Each camera has a slightly different auto-focus system, so I cannot explain each cameras differences, but they are all based on a simple principle.
-Most cameras will have different auto-focus I would recommend that you enable as many focus points that your camera has, the more the better.
+Each camera has a slightly different autofocus system, so I cannot explain each camera’s differences, but they are all based on a simple principle.
+Most cameras will have different autofocus options.
+I would recommend that you enable as many focus points as your camera has—the more, the better.
 I use all the focus points my camera has.
-Some of the high-end cameras will have some kind of 3D tracking of objects.
-I use this sometimes but it is not my normal option.
+Some high-end cameras will have some kind of 3D tracking of objects.
+I use this sometimes, but it is not my usual option.

 D3S_3378-681x1024-1-681x1024 How to focus your camera at concerts or music festivals